g-hegde/dataeng-webdeploy/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`

 3. Go to http://127.0.0.0:3001/ (if running on your laptop) or an appropriate web-server address.
+Type in a text message pertaining to disasters.

 4. As it stands the run.py script expects a 'classifier.pkl' model file for prediction.